 - With exception of service animals, pets are not allowed on trails, unplowed roads, in the backcountry, or off leash.
 Dog sledding and ski-joring are prohibited.

 - Discharging a firearm is prohibited within Yellowstone National Park.

-- Fishing is not permitted between the first Sunday in November and the Friday before Memorial Day.
+- Fishing is not permitted between November and the Friday before Memorial Day.

 A winter trip into Yellowstone’s backcountry offers an opportunity to explore and experience the land on its own terms.
 However, sub-zero temperatures, deep snow, blinding storms, icy rivers, frozen lakes, and avalanche-prone terrain pose serious dangers.

 Please keep the following advice in mind as you prepare for your trip: